MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ## Review custom script extension error codes

 The AKS engine produces a script for each Ubuntu Server as a resource for the custom script extension (CSE) to perform deployment tasks.
-If the script throws an error it will log an error in `/var/log/azure/cluster-provision.log`.
+If the script throws an error, it will log an error in `/var/log/azure/cluster-provision.log`.
 The errors are displayed in the portal.
 The error code may be helpful in figuring out the case of the problem.
 For more information about the CSE exit codes, see [`cse_helpers.sh`](https://github.com/Azure/aks-engine/blob/master/pkg/engine/cse.go).

 ## Providing Kubernetes logs to a Microsoft support engineer

-If after collecting and examining logs you still cannot resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected.
+If after collecting and examining logs you still can't resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected.

 Your operator may combine the logs you produced along with other system logs that may be needed by Microsoft support.
 The operator may make them available to the Microsoft.